HTTPArchive/almanac.httparchive.org/src/content/en/2021/jamstack.md

 analysts: [denar90, tunetheweb, rviscomi]
 editors: []
 translators: []
+denar90_bio: Artem Denysov is Software Engineer, Open-Source contributor, proud Mozillians member, speaker, and writer.
+Makes developers and users live easier helping them with webperf & tools.
+Works at <a href="https://twitter.com/denar90_/">Stackbit</a> to empower developers build Jamstack websites easily.
+You can find him on <a href="https://twitter.com/denar90_/">Twitter</a> and <a href="https://www.linkedin.com/in/denar90/">Linkedin</a>.
 results: https://docs.google.com/spreadsheets/d/1anlgeaBH2Yui2kFWuRGxHU2QdMiCKOgDrn4WyXkt5ro/
-featured_quote: TODO
+featured_quote: Jamstack young and fast growing technology to build modern websites.
+That what people say and that's proved by numbers.
-featured_stat_1: TODO
+featured_stat_1: 1.1%
-featured_stat_label_1: TODO
+featured_stat_label_1: Jamstack websites adoption among web
-featured_stat_2: TODO
+featured_stat_2: 19%
-featured_stat_label_2: TODO
+featured_stat_label_2: Median value of JQuery usage among Jamstack sites
-featured_stat_3: TODO
+featured_stat_3: 1.7MB
-featured_stat_label_3: TODO
+featured_stat_label_3: Median value of resource wights among Jamstack sites
 ---

 ## Introduction

 Jamstack has revolutionized the way we think about building for the web by providing a simpler developer experience, better performance, lower cost and greater scalability - [more](https://jamstack.wtf/).
-Jamstack stands on JavaScript, API and Markup architecture.
+Jamstack stands on JavaScript, API, and Markup architecture.
 These 3 foundations are decoupled and the Jamstack site can be built purely using markup.
 Using pure HTML - is “kinda” Jamstack, but it’s really hard to scale.
 Lucky for us, there's a huge ecosystem of Static Site Generators (SSGs).

 JavaScript based:
 * Next.js